isaacholt100/isaacholt/public/maths-notes/4-cambridge:-part-III/quantum-entanglement/quantum-entanglement.typ

 exam questions will be very simple. it's important that you get the ideas and able to reproduce toy examples (e.g. AKLT), reproducing FT of MPS. these notes are based on exam questions
 */

+NOTE: might be helpful to go through some parts of (particularly first two chapters of) QIT notes before exam as well

 = Entanglement theory

 #theorem("Schmidt Decomposition")[